 Holland, a shy retiring man, dreams of being rich and living the good life.
-Faithfully, for 20 years, he has worked as a bank transfer agent for the delivery of gold bullion.
+Faithfully, for twenty years, he has worked as a bank transfer agent for the delivery of gold bullion.
 One day he befriends Pendlebury, a maker of souvenirs.
 Holland remarks that, with Pendlebury's smelting equipment, one could forge the gold into harmless-looking toy Eiffel Towers and smuggle the gold from England into France.
-Soon after, the two plant a story to gain the services of professional criminals Lackery and Shorty.
+Soon afterwards, the two plant a story to gain the services of professional criminals Lackery and Shorty.
 Together, the four plot their crime, leading to unexpected twists and turns.Written by

 Rick Gregory <firstname.lastname@example.org>

-When Holland and Pendlebury ascend the stairs drunk, Pendlebury loudly recites a piece of prose but his lips are obviously saying something completely different.
+When Holland and Pendlebury ascend the stairs drunk, Pendlebury loudly recites a piece of prose, but his lips are obviously saying something completely different.
 See more »

 See more »

 6 of 6 people found this review helpful.